|CELLARING / COLLECTING ...preserving the flavors while postponing the pleasures...

 filled with about 2/3 ice and 1/3 water, for 15-20 minutes (using

-ice by itself takes longer, because air pockets between the cubes,
+ice alone, without the water bath, takes longer, because air pockets between the cubes,

 even if finely-crushed, insulate against the cold).